 by Ron Prosor

-This month the United Nations marks World Refugee Day, a star-studded, multimedia campaign to raise awareness about the plight of refugees.
-Celebrities like Angelina Jolie have cut video spots that will be broadcast on television and spread on social media.
-Millions will participate in events spanning five continents, from concerts in London to a film festival in Beirut to a bike race in Ecuador.
-Yet mention of one group of refugees will be noticeably absent from any of these activities: the 850,000 Jews expelled from Arab countries during the past six decades.
+Every June, the United Nations marks World Refugee Day, a star-studded, multimedia campaign to raise awareness about the plight of refugees.
+Celebrities like Angelina Jolie have cut video spots for broadcast on television and spread on social media.
+Millions participate in events spanning five continents, from concerts in London to a film festival in Beirut to a bike race in Ecuador.
+Yet mention of one group of refugees is noticeably absent from any of these activities: the 850,000 Jews expelled from Arab countries during the past six decades.
 Their history remains one of the 20th century’s greatest untold stories.

 At the end of World War II, 850,000 Jews lived in Arab countries.
 Just 8,500 remain today.
 Their departure was no accident.
 After Arab leaders failed to annihilate Israel militarily in 1948, they launched a war of terror, incitement, and expulsion to decimate their own ancient Jewish communities.